 Vanquis Bank will consider you for a credit card even if you have a low income

-Vanquis Bank, a UK credit card lender has provided credit cards to over 3 million people+, specialises in providing credit to those who cannot get credit elsewhere including people on low incomes or earning the minimum wage.
+Vanquis Bank, a UK credit card lender has provided credit cards to over 3.5 million people (correct as of July 2017), specialises in providing credit to those who cannot get credit elsewhere including people on low incomes or earning the minimum wage.
 Vanquis realises how important it is to get on the credit ladder and is willing to consider applications from people on low incomes.
-Responsible use of a Vanquis Visa Card can help people earning low incomes to build a good credit record.↗
+Responsible use of a Vanquis Visa Card can help people earning low incomes to build a good credit record.*

 Low Income or Minimum Wage

 The UK minimum wage rate is currently at set according to the age of the worker.
 The bands, according to www.gov.uk as set for April 2017 are:

 - £7.50 per hour for workers aged 25 and over